t1u1/ai-prd-workflow/implementation-prompt-template.md

    - API endpoints or interfaces required
    - Any database changes needed
    - Potential impacts on existing functionality
-2. Wait for user approval before proceeding with implementation
+   - Proposed implementation sequence with logical segments
+   - Any technical decisions or trade-offs being made
+2. IMPORTANT: DO NOT proceed with any coding until receiving explicit user approval of the plan
+3. The user may provide feedback, request modifications, or add requirements to the plan
+4. Only after receiving clear confirmation, proceed with implementation
-3. Implement the code in logical segments, explaining your approach for complex sections
+5. Implement the code in logical segments as outlined in the approved plan
+6. Explain your approach for complex sections
-4. Highlight any deviations from the original plan and explain why they were necessary
+7. Highlight any deviations from the original plan and explain why they were necessary
-5. Conduct a self-review of your implementation before finalizing it
+8. Conduct a self-review of your implementation before finalizing it

 ### Problem Solving
 When troubleshooting or making design decisions: